|

 was visible in the window, the letter B will be visible next time

-Each wheel has a ring that can be used to rotate
+Each rotor has a ring that can be used to rotate

 the wiring independantly of the index.
 This can be regarded as